Final Supplement #3: February 2024

-All employees of the Unified Personnel System, except temporary employees, who are employed continuously for the entire duration of each specified evaluation period are eligible to receive a $600 retention supplement payment for each of the two retention evaluation periods to reward their contributions and commitment to serving the County’s citizens.
+All employees of the Unified Personnel System, except temporary employees, who are employed continuously for the entire duration of each specified evaluation period are eligible to receive a $600 (before taxes) retention supplement payment for each of the retention evaluation periods to reward their contributions and commitment to serving the County’s citizens.

 Retention Evaluation Periods